Skip to content

 The other way which is getting popular is the mobile paper shredding setup.
 In this setup, a truck or a van equipped with a paper shredder comes to your location at a pre-scheduled time.
 A shredding technical person transfers the documents that you want to shred into the shredder.

 The customer can watch their documents shredded in person during the process.
-This makes the customer feel conveniently secured as the documents are trashed at their own location.
+This makes the customer feel conveniently secure as the documents are trashed at their location.
 You will be also making money by selling shredded paper bales to recyclers to be processed and reused in the manufacture of paper-based products.

 3. Create a Business Plan for Paper Shredding Business